Grandpa’s Layered Pumpkin Chiffon Pie Recipe

 - Place and press pie crusts in 8 or 9-inch glass* pie pan.
 Generously prick the sides and bottom of the crust with a fork before baking.
 Bake according to box or recipe.

 - For Filling: Soften gelatin in water in saucepan.

 - Add pumpkin pie mix, 2 egg yolks and milk to saucepan.
 Heat until boiling, stirring constantly with wooden spoon.

 - Reduce to low heat, continue stirring for another 5 minutes.

 - Remove from heat, add vanilla, and allow mixture to cool.
 Once cooled, chill in refrigerator several hours or overnight** until thick.

 - Beat 3 egg whites to soft peaks adding 2 tablespoons of sugar one at a time until stiff peaks form.

 - Fold egg whites into chilled pumpkin mixture.

 - Fold in 3/4 of your walnuts.

-- Using a rubber spatula, spread half a tub of Cool Whip over pumpkin filling in each pie.
+- Using a rubber spatula, spread half of a tub of Cool Whip over the pumpkin filling in each pie.